 If you are self-funding your degree, you are expected to have sufficient funds to cover your tuition fees before the start of each academic year.

 You arrange payment of your tuition fees as part of your online registration.
-All EU and non-Tier 4 overseas students can pay the whole fee in advance, or by monthly instalments.
+All EU and non-Student Visa overseas students can pay the whole fee in advance, or by monthly instalments.
 Find out more about how to pay on the tuition fee page.

 Weekly household costs in Scotland are roughly 20% lower than London, and 10% cheaper than the UK as a whole.

 A recent survey found that Dundee is one of the the cheapest cities in the UK to live in.
 The survey included single people and couples, and covered subjects like the cost of accommodation and grocery shopping.